zisismaras/easycomments/README.md

 'rake init' creates the required table.
 'rake update' run it after re-editing _config.yml to update the table.
 'rake adduser' you should always run this and not adding new users in _config.yml
-by hand since it also bcypts your passwords!
+by hand since it also bcrypts your passwords!

 ##TODO:
 * pagination in GET /comments